API Documentation

 Key Features

-• 11 different voice options
+• 🎀 11 different voice options - Choose from alloy, echo, nova, and more

-• Multiple audio formats (MP3, WAV, OPUS, etc.)
+• 🎡 Multiple audio formats - MP3, WAV, OPUS, AAC, FLAC, PCM support

 Authentication